spacekookie/website/content/blog/109_nix_ocitools.md

-Title: `ociTools` in NixOS
+Title: ociTools in NixOS
 Category: Blog
-Date: 2019-09-09 10:00
+Date: 2019-09-09 18:00
-Tags: /dev/diary, NixOS, Containers
+Tags: /dev/diary, NixOS, Virtualisation

-With the release of NixOS 19.09, I thought I wanted to blog about something that I've been working on, that [recently][0] made it into `master`, and thus this new stable channel.
+With the release of NixOS 19.09 any second now, I thought I wanted to blog about something that I've been working on, that [recently][0] made it into `master`, and thus the new stable channel.
 So I thought, why not blog about it a bunch.

 [0]: https://github.com/NixOS/nixpkgs/pull/56411

 ## What are OCI tools?

-[Open Container Initiative][1] (or OCI) is a spec that standardised what format containers should use.
+[Open Container Initiative][1] (or OCI) produced a spec that standardised what format containers should use.
 It is implemented by a bunch of runners, such as `runc` (the Docker/ standard Kubernetes backend) and `railcar` (more to that later) and outlines in exactly what format a containers metadata and filesystem are to be stored, so to achieve the largest possible reusability.

 [1]: https://www.opencontainers.org/